sidhomj/DeepTCR/README.md

 ## Dependencies

 See requirements.txt for all DeepTCR dependencies.
+Installing DeepTCR from Github repository or PyPi will install all required dependencies.
+It is recommended to create a virtualenv and installing DeepTCR within this environment to ensure proper versioning of dependencies.
 Of note, DeepTCR is not compatible with tensorflow 2.0 at this time.

 ## Installation